Gun9niR/blog/content/about/index.md

 ### Metabit Trading

-  Data System Engineering Intern, Data Infra Team, Feb 2022 - Now
+  Data System Engineering Intern, Data Infra Team, Feb 2022 - Jul 2022

 - Implemented a redis client that is around 5x faster than [redis-plus-plus](https://github.com/sewenew/redis-plus-plus) in our use cases by taking advantage of parallelism.
 - Implemented the cache layer of the storage platform **MarketFS** based on a redis cluster, which improved the system throughput by 5x compared with the original filesystem-based cache and reduced the memory consumption by 4x.

+### Singularity Data

+  Database Kernel Development Engineer Intern, Aug 2022 - Now

 ## Projects